JianshiZhao/venmo_graph/README.md

 ##Program Summary

-This challenge accomplished the following goals:
+This program accomplished the following goals:

 - Use Venmo payments that stream in to build a  graph of users and their relationship with one another.